What Parents Can Do About Childhood Bullying

 - Comes home from school with clothing that's torn or in disarray, or with damaged books.

-- Has bruises, cuts, and scratches, but can't give a logical explanation for how he got them.
+- Has bruises, cuts, and scratches, but can't give a logical explanation for how they got them.

 - Appears afraid or reluctant to go to school in the morning, complaining repeatedly of headaches or stomach pains.

-- Has bad dreams or cries in his sleep.
+- Has bad dreams or cries in their sleep.

-- Loses interest in school work and his grades suffer.
-If your child normally struggles in school because of a learning disability and is teased about having LD, school may become unbearable for him.
+- Loses interest in school work and their grades suffer.
+If your child normally struggles in school because of a learning disability and is teased about having LD, school may become unbearable for them.

 - Appears sad or depressed, or shows unexpected mood shifts, irritability, and sudden outbursts of temper.